ImranR98/Obtainium/README.md

 ## Limitations
 - App installs are assumed to have succeeded; failures and cancelled installs cannot be detected.
 - Auto (unattended) updates are unsupported due to a lack of any capable Flutter plugin.
+- For GitHub, data is gathered using Web scraping and can easily break due to changes in website design.
+More reliable methods are either insufficient (GitHub RSS) or subject to rate limits (GitHub API).
+This may also apply to new sources added in the future.

 ## Screenshots